Pre-Calabi-Yau structures and moduli of representations: Derived moduli spaces of representations

 \subsection{Derived representation schemes}

-As we explained in the introduction, the constructions in the previous section can be generalized directly to the derived setting, simply by replacing $k$-linear categories by DG categories, and commutative algebras by commutative DG algebras.
-For example, to the DG category \eqref{cA_V_ex1} one associates the commutative DG algbra \eqref{cA_V_ex2}

-This procedure can in fact be formalized in completely the same way as in the previous section.
-To this end, consider the category $\dgcat^+_k/\mathscr{O}$ whose objects are (small) non-negatively graded \footnote{As we noted in the introduction, the restriction to non-negatively graded DG categories is imposed only to guarantee that the resulting derived moduli stack is a derived stack in the usual sense.
-In general, we expect that the constructions and results are meaningful when interpreted in the `complicial homotopical algebra context' of \cite{TV08}.} DG categories with object set $\mathscr{O}$, and whose morphisms are DG functors that fix each object $x\in \mathscr{O}$.
-If $\mathscr{O}$ is finite, this is equivalent to the category of DG algebras over the semisimple ring $R = k\mathscr{O}$.
-In this setting, Proposition \ref{rep_adj_prop} extends directly to give the following
+We extend the discussion in Section \ref{Rep_subsec} to dg categories.
+Consider the category $\dgCatnOk$ whose objects are small (cohomologically) non-positively graded dg categories with object set $\mathscr{O}$, and whose morphisms are dg functors that fix each object $x\in \mathscr{O}$.
+(If $\mathscr{O}$ is finite, this is equivalent to the category of dg algebras over the semisimple ring $R = \bigoplus_{x\in \mathscr{O}} k$.)
+Proposition \ref{rep_adj_prop} extends directly to this setting:

 \bpp There exists an adjoint pair of functors

 \epp